ARE YOU A DIRECTOR OF A CORPORATION? BEWARE!

 So if you’re involved in running a company, or if the company is inactive but you’re the person dealing with the CRA on behalf of the company and answering questions about it, you may well be considered a de facto director.
 In such a case, you’ll be just as liable as if you had legally been a director.

-The Koskocan decision of the Tax Court, discussed in our March 2017 Tax Letter, has limited the definition of de facto director somewhat by showing that officers, not directors, normally manage a company’s day-to-day affairs.
-However, whether you’re a de facto director will depend very much on the facts of your particular situations.
+The 2016 Koskocan decision of the Tax Court has limited the definition of de facto director somewhat by showing that officers, not directors, normally manage a company’s day-to-day affairs.
+However, whether you’re a de facto director will depend very much on the facts of your particular situation.

 What about other directors?